trvrb/dynamics-practical/README.md

 **Select the 'Sites' panel and click on 'location' in the left-hand list of data partitions.**

 We will use a 'Symmetric substitution model' where the rate that A goes to B equals the rate that B goes to A.
-Although the assymemtric model seems like it should better match reality, using it adds significant parameter complexity and additionally sacrifices a fair degree of robustness to sampling particulars.
+Although the asymmetric model seems like it should better match reality, using it adds significant parameter complexity and additionally sacrifices a fair degree of robustness to sampling particulars.

 **Select 'Infer social network with BSSVS'.**